-Just google “50mm lens” and you’ll be flooded with blog posts on how the great and wonderful nifty 50 is the only lens you’ll ever need.
+Just google “50mm lens” and you’ll be flooded with blog posts on how the great and wonderful nifty fifty is the only lens you’ll ever need.
 Believing the hype I bought one, and immediately noticed the weaknesses no one ever talks about.
-Don’t get me wrong, the nifty 50 is truly a great lens: it’s lightweight, has a large aperture, and is affordable.
+Don’t get me wrong, the nifty fifty is truly a great entry-level lens: it’s lightweight, has a wide aperture, and is affordable.
 It’s the first lens I recommend to new photographers, but there a few critical reasons it’s not the ONLY lens you’ll ever need.

 1. It’s Not A Wide Angle Lens

-My 50mm prime lens had arrived just in time for my trip to Sedona and Page, AZ.
-Imagine my disappointment when my 50mm lens was not wide enough to capture all of Horseshoe Bend.
+My Canon 50mm 1.8 prime lens had arrived just in time for my trip to Sedona and Page, AZ.
+Imagine my disappointment when the lens focal length was not wide enough to capture all of Horseshoe Bend.
 Landscapes are vast and wide and you need a lens that has the flexibility to capture it all, therefore a 50mm prime lens is not ideal for landscape photography

 2. Large Minimum Focusing Distance